Parser Development Services for 1C-Bitrix

 Parameter How It Works

-Frequency From once daily to every 2 hours — depends on market volatility
+Frequency From once a day to every 2 hours — depends on market volatility

 Matching By SKU, EAN, fuzzy name comparison via Levenshtein distance

-Storage Custom vendor_price_monitor table with history, not infoblock
+Storage Separate vendor_price_monitor table with history, not information blocks

-Alerts Telegram/email when a competitor's price deviates by more than X%
+Alerts Telegram/email when competitor price deviation exceeds X%

-Auto-rules "Keep price 3% below the lowest competitor, but not below cost + 15%"
+Auto-rules "Keep price 3% below competitor minimum, but not below cost + 15%"

-The result — a dashboard: your product vs competitors, price history, trends.
-The manager sees where they can raise the price without losing position and where they need to react.
+Result — dashboard: your product vs competitors, price history, trends.
+The manager sees where to raise price without losing position, and where to react.

-For supplier files — a custom module with an admin panel:
+For supplier files — custom module with admin panel:

-• Configurable mapping: "column B in the file → BRAND property of the infoblock"
+• Configurable mapping: "column B in file → BRAND property of information block"

-• Image download by URL with a queue — to avoid saturating the connection
+• Download images from URL with queue — to avoid channel saturation

-• Incremental updates by row hash: row changed — update; unchanged — skip
+• Incremental update by row hash: row changed — update, no — skip

 • Cron schedule, report: created 145, updated 892, errors 3 (with details)